 Every fall Bob Jones University hosts the Special Olympics Developmental Games for students from Washington Center, a school for children and young people with severe mental disabilities.
 Education students from BJU assist the student athletes in activities and games as the athletes’ families and teachers cheer them on.

-During the spring semester the Science and Technology Ministry Team holds robotics workshops for Christian high schools in the Southeast.
+During the spring semester the Technology Ministry Team holds robotics workshops for Christian high schools in the Southeast.
 If you join the team, you’ll build and program robots and teach high school students as you explore the benefits of studying science and technology fields.

 University Educators Association